PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Phase‑Guided Terrain Traversal

 \subsection{Robot-Centric Heightmap Representation}

 Perception in PGTT relies on a compact representation of the terrain in the form of a \emph{robot-centric heightmap}.
-Unlike global elevation maps that require pose estimation and multi-sensor calibration, the heightmap is anchored to the robot's body frame and updated in real time from onboard LiDAR or using ground truth information in simulation.
-We detail how to get the heightmap from onboard LiDAR measurements in Sec.~\ref{sec:real}.
+Unlike global elevation maps that require pose estimation and multi-sensor calibration, the heightmap is anchored to the robot's body frame and updated in real time from onboard LiDAR\footnote{We detail onboard LiDAR heightmap extraction in Sec.~\ref{sec:real}.} or using ground truth information in simulation.

-In particular, we create an $N\times M$ grid of equally spaced points around the robot (Fig.~\ref{fig:heightmap}), and pass it as input to the policy.
+To define the heightmap, we create an $N\times M$ grid of equally spaced points around the robot (Fig.~\ref{fig:heightmap}), and pass it as input to the policy.
 Because the representation is local and robot-centric, it captures the geometry relevant to both front and hind legs without requiring global localization.